apache/couchdb/src/docs/src/api/database/common.rst

     :query integer n: Replicas.
 The number of copies of the database in the cluster.
 The default is 3, unless overridden in the :config:option:`cluster config <cluster/n>` .
+    :query integer gen: Maximum generation.
+The number of generation files in which to store database content.
+The default is 0, which means the database will not use generational storage.
     :query boolean partitioned: Whether to create a partitioned database.
       Default is false.
     :<header Accept: - :mimetype:`application/json`